-- Apprentice will be provided with a task to read. - The apprentice will review the task, if they want to the apprentice will be able to make notes on how they are going to undertake the task (these notes will not be assessed) and ensure that all equipment/resources are available 15 minutes.
+• The apprentice will be provided with a task to read.

+• The apprentice will review the task, if they want to the apprentice will be able to make notes on how they are going to undertake the task (these notes will not be assessed) and ensure that all equipment and resources are available - 15 minutes.